FIVE MOST SURPRISING FINDS

 GI Bill Enrollment: Vietnam-Era Veterans by Race

-Black Vietnam-era veterans used their GI Bill education benefits at rates that exceeded those of their white counterparts.
-According to data from the Department of Veterans Affairs, Black veterans enrolled in higher education programs at rates approximately 15% higher than white veterans from the same conflict (VA Education Benefits Utilization Data; Katznelson, 2005).
+Black Vietnam-era veterans used their GI Bill education benefits at rates that exceeded those of their white peers.
+Department of Veterans Affairs data shows Black veterans enrolled in higher education at rates roughly 15% higher than white veterans from the same conflict (VA Education Benefits Utilization Data; Katznelson, 2005).

 These men did not wait for the system to become fair.
-They took the education benefits that were available.
-They enrolled in colleges and trade schools, earned degrees and certifications, and entered the workforce with the kind of discipline that only military service can instill.
-They did this while managing PTSD — post-traumatic stress disorder, the lasting psychological damage from combat trauma — before it even had a name.
+They enrolled in colleges and trade schools, earned degrees and certifications, and entered the workforce with the discipline that only military service can teach.
+They did this while managing PTSD — post-traumatic stress disorder, the lasting psychological damage from combat — before it even had a name.
 They navigated a VA system not designed for their comfort.
 They lived in communities offering little support.

-Consider the documented trajectory of Black Vietnam veterans in the decades following the war.
-According to Census data from 1980 and 1990, Black Vietnam-era veterans compared to Black non-veterans of the same age (U.S. Census Bureau, Decennial Census, 1980 & 1990):
+The documented trajectory of Black Vietnam veterans in the decades after the war tells the story.
+Census data from 1980 and 1990 shows that Black Vietnam-era veterans, compared to Black non-veterans of the same age, did better on every measure (U.S. Census Bureau, Decennial Census, 1980 & 1990).

 Black Vietnam Veterans vs. Black Non-Veterans (Same Age Cohort)

-Consider Arthur Ashe, who served as a lieutenant in the Army during the Vietnam era.
-He became the first Black man to win the US Open and Wimbledon.
+Consider Arthur Ashe.
+He served as a lieutenant in the Army during the Vietnam era and became the first Black man to win the US Open and Wimbledon.
 His post-athletic career reflected the veteran’s instinct — build something, leave something, do not merely occupy space.
-He founded inner-city tennis programs, established scholarship funds, and wrote a three-volume history of African Americans in sports (Ashe, A Hard Road to Glory, Amistad Press, 1988).
+He founded inner-city tennis programs, set up scholarship funds, and wrote a three-volume history of African Americans in sports (Ashe, A Hard Road to Glory, Amistad Press, 1988).

-Or consider the thousands of unnamed Black Vietnam veterans who returned to cities like Detroit, Chicago, Philadelphia, and Atlanta.
+Then consider the thousands of unnamed Black Vietnam veterans who came home to Detroit, Chicago, Philadelphia, and Atlanta.
 They opened barbershops, auto repair shops, construction companies, and restaurants.
-They became deacons in their churches.
+They became church deacons.
 They coached Little League.
-They did this not because the system was fair but because they had internalized a truth that no academic theory can replace: your life is your responsibility, and the quality of it depends on what you do, not on what is done to you.
+They did this not because the system was fair but because they had absorbed a truth no academic theory can replace — your life is your responsibility, and its quality depends on what you do, not on what is done to you.

 Colin Powell and the Visibility Problem